Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-aad.md

    > * Azure AD [User Administrator](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#user-administrator-permissions) is _required_ to create a "break glass" AKS admin Active Directory Security Group and User.
 Alternatively, you could get your Azure AD admin to create this for you when instructed to do so.
    >   * If you are not part of the User Administrator group in the tenant associated to your Azure subscription, please consider [creating a new tenant](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-access-create-new-tenant#create-a-new-tenant-for-your-organization) to use while evaluating this implementation.
 The Azure AD tenant backing your cluster's API RBAC does NOT need to be the same tenant associated with your Azure subscription.

-# Create or Import Azure Active Directory Groups for AKS
+# Create Azure Active Directory Groups for AKS

 Before creating the Azure Active Directory integrated cluster, groups must be created that can be later mapped to the Built-In Roles of "Azure Kubernetes Service Cluster User Role" and "Azure Kubernetes Service RBAC Cluster Admin".